Sustainability at Epson

 Epson provides information to its stakeholders about its sustainability activities.
 But Epson also listens to stakeholders’ views and suggestions to help formulate strategies and actions.
 Epson thus uses various means to maintain two-way communication with stakeholders as a way to improve the quality of its sustainability activities.

 Event Sponsorship and Exhibition

-Co-Sponsor and Exhibitor at the 2020 Sustainable Brands International Forum in Yokohama*1
+Co-Sponsor and Exhibitor at the 2021 Sustainable Brands International Forum in Yokohama*1

 *1 Sustainable Brands conferences are among the world’s largest conferences on the subject of sustainability.
 Sustainable Brands was launched in 2006 in the United States under the shared recognition that embedding the idea of sustainability in business strategies is essential for enhancing corporate competitiveness and brand value.
-In the 2019 fiscal year, SB conferences were held in 14 cities in 13 nations.

 Taiwan-Japan Trade and Economic Sustainability Forum

 The 2019 Taiwan-Japan Trade and Economic Sustainability Forum was held in Taipei in September 2019.
 Attended by 390 students and representatives of Taiwanese and Japanese economic groups and enterprise, the forum offered an opportunity for individuals from both sides to share their experiences and ideas for achieving the SDGs along with sustainable trade and economic growth.